Table of Contents

 set_state(NativeRandomState)

-Set the internal state of the generator from a NumPyRandom. for use if one has reason to manually (re-)set the internal state of the pseudo-random number generating algorithm.
+Set the internal state of the generator from a NativeRandomState.
+For use if one has reason to manually (re-)set the internal state of the pseudo-random number generating algorithm.

 Parameters